middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

     </body>
     </html>

 Now, you need to specify which pages use this alternative layout.
 You can do this in two ways.
-If you want to apply this layout to a large group of pages, you can use the "page" command in your "config.rb".
-Let's assume you have a folder called "admin" in your source/ folder and all the templates in admin should use the admin layout.
-The config.rb would look like:
+If you want to apply this layout to a large group of pages, you can use the "page" command in your `config.rb`.
+Let's assume you have a folder called "admin" in your `source` folder and all the templates in admin should use the admin layout.
+The `config.rb` would look like:

     :::ruby
     page "/admin/*", :layout => "admin"

 This uses a wildcard in the page path to specify that any page under the admin folder should use the admin layout.

 You can also reference pages directly.
-For example, let's say we have a "login.html.erb" template which lives in the source folder, but should also have the admin layout.
+For example, let's say we have a `login.html.erb` template which lives in the source folder, but should also have the admin layout.
 Let's use this example page template:

     :::erb
     <h1>Login</h1>